elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {: .pr} The snow! it's snowing! first night of snow! the first snow digs the night with its precious fingers, digs death with its vengeful fingers, digs the bowl of nights with its prayer milk.
+- {: .pr} The snow! it's snowing! first night of snow! the first snow digs the night with its precious fingers, digs death with its vengeful fingers, digs the bowl of nights with its holy milk.

 - {:.sp} The Chorus.